bobrocke/My-Blog-Hugo/content/post/2025-03-14-moving-from-wordpress.md

 : Written in Go and using Go templates, Hugo is coming on like gangbusters.
 One of its claims to fame is the speed with which it can generate a site.

 [Eleventy/11ty](https://www.11ty.dev/)
-: This one is written in JavaScript but is a decendent of Jekyll rather than an applicationn framework.
+: This one is written in JavaScript but is a descendant of Jekyll rather than an application framework.
 It's super extensible and can use a number of different template languages.

 [Nuxt](https://nuxt.com/)
 : Another JavaScript application framework, but using Vue templates.